geier/pycarddav/src/pages/usage.rst

-*pyCardDAV* has so far been successfully tested on recent versions of FreeBSD, NetBSD, Debian and Ubuntu with python 2.6 and 2.7 and against davical 0.9.9.4 - 1.0.1 (later versions should be ok, too, but 0.9.9.3 and earlier don't seem to work) and owncloud (which uses sabredav).
+*pyCardDAV* has so far been successfully tested on recent versions of FreeBSD, NetBSD, Debian and Ubuntu with python 2.6 and 2.7 and against davical 0.9.9.4 - 1.1.1 (later versions should be ok, too, but 0.9.9.3 and earlier don't seem to work) and owncloud (which uses sabredav).

-NetBSD/pkgsrc users can install *pyCardDAV* via pkgsrc_.
+NetBSD/pkgsrc users can install *pyCardDAV* via pkgsrc_, Gentoo users can install it via the sunrise overlay.

 .. _pkgsrc: http://pkgsrc.se/misc/py-carddav